mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

    DHCPv4-over-DHCPv6 document {{RFC7341}}.

 * DHCP Relay Agent:
-   This is a concept in all of the follwing protocols, although the details differ between them: BOOTP {{RFC0951}} {{RFC1542}}, DHCPv4
+   This is a concept in all of the following protocols, although the details differ between them: BOOTP {{RFC0951}} {{RFC1542}}, DHCPv4
    {{RFC2131}} {{RFC2132}}, and DHCPv6 {{RFC8415}}.